zjpedu/CI-Pipeline-In-Action/README.md

 Requirement I. Concourse will run CI jobs in a docker container.
 Please create a user-defined docker image and upload it to docker hub.
 Then Concourse can fetch and use this container.
 Docker Image requirement:

-a. base image: Ubuntu20.04
+1. base image: Ubuntu20.04
-b. install package libleveldb-dev
+2. install package libleveldb-dev
-c. generate a rsa key.
+3. generate a rsa key.
-d.
-[Plus] enable coredump
+4. [Plus] enable coredump

 Requirement II.
 Instead of just echo helloworld, you should write a simple Concourse CI pipeline to get a github repo, compile a C program and run the program.

 Refer to Concourse documentation(https://concourse-ci.org/docs.html).

 The expected jobs:

-a.
-Fetch a github repo (https://github.com/zhangh43/hello)
+1. Fetch a github repo (https://github.com/zjpedu/Computer-Systems-Labs))
-b. compile the a.cpp in repo HELLO (`g++ --std=c++17 a.cpp`)
-c. run the HELLO program (`./a.out`)
+2. 完成 job2
-d.
-[Plus] Using Concourse github resource instead of clone the repo manually (refer to https://github.com/concourse/git-resource)
+4. [Plus] Using Concourse github resource instead of clone the repo manually (refer to https://github.com/concourse/git-resource)